Some technical information

 What is your experience with microservices architecture?

 I design and deploy microservices using Docker and Kubernetes.
-I use API gateways and Istio for service discovery, traffic management, and security.
+I have used Istio for service discovery, traffic management, and security.
 My architecture often includes RESTful APIs and gRPC for communication between services.

 How do you manage infrastructure as code (IaC)?